martin3000/evohome/README.md

 ## Troubleshooting

-Execute this command: `cat home-assistant.log | grep custom | head`, and you should expect to see the following warning, `You are using a custom component for evohome`:
+Execute this command: `cat home-assistant.log | grep custom | head`, and you should expect to see the following warning, `You are using a custom component for evohome_cc`:
 ```
 2018-11-06 16:30:33 WARNING (MainThread) [homeassistant.loader] You are using a custom component for evohome which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.
 ```

-If you don't see this, then something is wrong with your `custom_components` folder.
+If you don't see this, then something is wrong with your `custom_components` folder, or your `configuration.yaml`.

 Regardless of that you can also try the following:
   `cat home-assistant.log | grep evohome | grep ERROR`, and/or